nbroad1881/transformers-notes/models/image-text/matcha.md

 ## Pre-Training

+40% chart de-rendering, 40% math reasoning, 20% screenshot parsing (like pix2struct) (page 4, section 4.1).
+100k steps at bs 512.

 ### Chart de-rendering

 Given a chart, generate the data into a table or the code used to create the chart.
+When dropping the code portion as a pre-training task, the model's performance dropped (page 8)

 ### Math reasoning

-A huge dataset of problems like this:
+MATH: A huge (millions) dataset of problems like this

 ```text
 'question': "b'Solve -282*d + 929 - 178 = -1223 for d.\\n'"